 One of the biggest challenges facing Christian parents today is making decisions about the influence of the “world” on their children’s spiritual growth.
-This issue comes to a head when we consider the influences of music, movies and television on our children.
-This is not an issue we can ignore because technology has made accessibility a liability.
+This issue comes to a head when we consider the influences of music, movies and media in Christian families.

 Before I go any further, let me make this one point: you may already have strong convictions on this issue.
 You may prohibit any secular content of any form in your homes.
 Or, on the other hand, you might believe that heavy restrictions will just lead to rebellion.
 If you have prayerfully considered these issues and have come to your own Spirit-directed conclusion, this article is not for you.